Skip to content

 Failure 5456: Unable to determine destination disk, partition, and/or drive, see BDD Log

-Posted on 09/03/202121/09/2023 Christian By Christian No Comments on Failure 5456: Unable to determine destination disk, partition, and/or drive, see BDD Log
+Posted on 09/03/202111/05/2026 IT Expert By IT Expert No Comments on Failure 5456: Unable to determine destination disk, partition, and/or drive, see BDD Log

 destination disk

+In this article, we shall discuss “Failure 5456: Unable to determine destination disk, partition, and/or drive, see BDD Log”.
 The BDD.log is an aggregated MDT log file that is copied to a network location at the end of the deployment if you specify the SLShare property in the Customsettings.ini file.
 Deployment Toolkit (MDT) provides information on current known issues, possible workarounds for those issues, and troubleshooting guidance.
-The MDT log file format is designed to be read by CMTrace.
-Use this tool whenever possible to read the log files, because it makes finding errors much easier.
+Please see how to protect Microsoft 365 beyond native limits with VDC [Part 1].

 Destination Disk Determination Failure

-Furthermore, The following error below will be prompted when MDT is unable to install the Windows operating system (OS) on your device due to not being able to format the drive.
+Furthermore, the following error below will be prompted when MDT is unable to install the Windows operating system (OS) on your device due to not being able to format the drive.

 Failure 5456: Unable to determine destination disk, partition, and/or drive.
 See BDD.LOG.
 LiteTouch deployment failed, return code = -2147467259 0x80004005.
 Failed to run the action: inject drivers